Helen Haiman Joseph: First book, European tour, and establishment of Pinocchio Players

-In 1920, Joseph published her first book The Book of Marionettes, which is considered the first "definitive and authoritative" English language book on the subject of puppetry history.
+In 1920, Joseph published her first book A Book of Marionettes, which is considered the first "definitive and authoritative" English language book on the subject of puppetry history.
 The book was a major success and received praise internationally.
 The following year she graduated from Vassar College with her second B.A. in 1921.

 Starting in 1921, she then embarked on a three-year tour in Europe to study and interact with various European puppetry traditions and learn from the European puppet community.
 It was also at this time she wrote the puppetry section in Encyclopædia Britannica.

 Returning to United States in 1924, she started her own puppet theater "Pinocchio Players" where she wrote and produced her own plays.
 The theater performed in schools, hospitals, clubs, and other venues around the United States.

-In 1927, she published her second book Ali Baba and Other Plays for Puppets and in 1929 published a revised version of her first book The Book of Marionettes.
+In 1927, she published her second book Ali Baba and Other Plays for Puppets and in 1929 published a revised version of her first book A Book of Marionettes.